-Old Mission Santa Inés will observe its formal nine-day novena for the Feast of Our Lady of Guadalupe, Patroness of the Americas, from December 4 through 12, 2019 with the nightly recitation of the rosary in the Mission Church.
-A procession starts at 6:30 PM (December 5-7 starts at 5:30 PM) by the Solvang Post Office entrance followed by the bilingual novena at 7:00 PM in the church.
+Old Mission Santa Inés will observe its formal nine-day novena for the Feast of Our Lady of Guadalupe, Patroness of the Americas, from December 4 through 12, 2022 with the recitation of the rosary.
 Everyone is invited - for more information - contact Ruben Medina at 350-1805.

 Old Mission Santa Inés, a National Landmark, was founded by the Franciscan Friars in 1804.
 It has been entrusted to the Capuchin Franciscan Friars since 1924.